Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 status of FPGA\_CALC\_MAC or FPGA\_VERIFY\_MAC command.
 SC responds with the status of MAC/HASH calculation or verification (Byte 0) and 16-byte MAC/HASH value (Bytes 1-17) as response.

-***Note*:** Server BMC must use the same key and nonce that the satellite controller used to compute the MAC/HASH value to obtain same results.
+**Note:** Server BMC must use the same key and nonce that the satellite controller used to compute the MAC/HASH value to obtain same results.
 Refer 0x4C and 0x4D command description for details.

 *Table:* **FPGA\_GET\_MAC\_STATUS Server BMC Request**